 While it initially took a while for me to build hundreds of macros, I have gained back that time and hours more because of the numerous macros I trigger daily.

-Though it’s difficult to measure precisely how much time Keyboard Maestro has saved me, the program does provide an estimate.
+6 Months Saved Though it’s difficult to measure precisely how much time Keyboard Maestro has saved me, the program provides an estimate.
 In my case it’s claimed to have saved me 6 months of work at my computer.
 See screenshot on the right.